 To count consecutive occurrences of other values, just adjust the logic as needed following the same pattern: the first condition tests for the thing you want to count, the second condition tests for the opposite.

 The Excel FREQUENCY function returns a frequency distribution, which is a summary table that shows the frequency of each value in a range.
-FREQUENCY returns multiple values and must be entered as an array formula with control-shift-enter.
+FREQUENCY returns multiple values and must be entered as an array formula with control-shift-enter, except...

-The IF function can perform a logical test and return one value for a TRUE result, and another for a FALSE result.
+The IF function runs a logical test and returns one value for a TRUE result, and another for a FALSE result.
 For example, to "pass" scores above 70: =IF(A1>70,"Pass","Fail").
 More than one condition can be tested by nesting IF functions.
 The IF...

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.